The Fluevog Artist Grant

 Applicants must demonstrate a history with and an ongoing commitment to an original art practice.
 You will be required to submit a sample of your work.

-Applicants must be citizens or permanent residents of Canada.
+Applicants must be citizens or permanent residents of Canada, The United States of America, The Netherlands or Australia.

 Artistic works created under this grant will be presented to the public.